desec-io/desec-stack/docs/authentication.rst

 The server will reply with ``204 No Content``, even if the token was not found.

+If you do not have the token UUID, but you do have the token value itself, you can use the `Log Out`_ endpoint to delete it.

 Note that, for now, all tokens have equal power -- every token can authorize any action.
-We may implement specialized tokens in the future.
+We are planning to implement scoped tokens in the future.

 Token Security Considerations